AlyceBrady/ramp/installation/INSTALL.md

 [ [Planning](#planning) | [Addressing Security Concerns](#security) |
 [Configuration](#configuration) ]

-<h3 id='planning'> Planning </h3>
+<h3 id='planning'> 1.
+Planning </h3>

-Installing Ramp/Smart generally requires some planning first, although if you are installing only pre-defined applications (demos or the default development environment) there is not much planning to do.
+Installing Ramp/Smart generally requires some planning first, although if you are installing only pre-defined applications (demos or the default development environment) much of the planning has been done for you.
 There are some changes you can, and should, make to the provided scripts that generate the pre-defined applications, but you should read this section and the next, "Addressing Security Concerns", before making any of those changes.

+The planning phase addresses four key questions.

 #### 1a.
 Internal or External Authentication?
 The pre-defined demos and development environment use internal